The Sony menu system can feel clunky at times when you’re looking for a specific setting.

 Where to Find the Audio Settings in the Camera Menu

-Here is what getting to the audio settings should look like in the menu of your a6500.
+Here is what it looks like in the menu of your a6500.

 2.)
 Hit the menu button and navigate to the camera 2 tab.
 Once you are there, head to sub menu 2 of 9.
 Again, it looks like a camera icon with the number 2 to the right of it and the background is purple.